sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 ### Preliminary of Unified Models
 Unified multimodal models represent a pivotal advancement in artificial intelligence, aiming to integrate and process multiple data modalities (*e.g.,* text, images, audio, and video) within a single model framework.
-These models are designed for understanding and generating across modalities, offering flexibility and efficiency that surpass traditional task-specific or modality-specific approaches.
+These models are designed for understanding and generating data across modalities, offering flexibility and efficiency that surpass traditional task-specific or modality-specific approaches.

 **Key Concepts in Unified Multimodal Models:**